-Alternatively referred to as a bus slot or expansion port, an expansion slot is a slot located inside a computer on the motherboard or riser board that allows additional boards to be connected to it.
+Alternatively referred to as a bus slot or expansion port, an expansion slot is an opening located inside a computer on the motherboard or riser board that allows additional boards to be connected to it.
 For example, if you wanted to install a new video card in the computer you'd purchase a video expansion card and install that card into the compatible expansion slot.
 Below is a listing of some of the expansion slots commonly found in IBM compatible computers as well as other brands of computers and the devices commonly associated with those slots.
-Clicking on any of the below links will give you additional details about each expansion slot.
+Clicking on any of the links below give you additional details about each expansion slot.

 Computer expansion slots

 - CNR - Modem, Network card, Sound card

 - EISA - SCSI, Network card, Video card

 - ISA - Network card, Sound card, Video card

 - PCI - Network card, SCSI, Sound card, Video card

 - PCIe - Video card